goleaf/todoapp/README.md

 - Chinese (zh)

 To change the application language, you can set it in your user profile or use the language switcher in the UI.

+## Accessibility

+This application is built with accessibility in mind:

+- **High Contrast Mode**: Toggle in the UI to enable high contrast mode for better visibility
+- **Text Size Controls**: Choose between small, medium, and large text sizes
+- **Keyboard Shortcuts**: Most functions can be accessed via keyboard (Alt+H for high contrast toggle)
+- **Screen Reader Support**: ARIA labels and announcements for important UI changes
+- **Semantic HTML**: Properly structured for assistive technologies

 ## Contributing